workshopbutler/wordpress-plugin/workshop-butler/readme.txt

 Please, open an issue [here](https://github.com/workshopbutler/wordpress-plugin)

 == Changelog ==
+= 2.7.5 =
+* Fixes the output for future/past events on a trainer's page

 = 2.7.4 =
 * Fixes a bug preventing sending a correct ticket type on multiple tickets
 * Fixes a problem with promo code box not showing when the link is clicked